-- Lamps are any exterior lamps cracked or damaged? - Window and Mirrors clean and adjusted? - Tires, Wheels and hubs Tires on page 239 Wheels on page 242 - Suspension Components check for loose or missing fasteners.
-Check damage to springs or other suspension parts such as cracks, gouges, distortions, bulges or chafing. - Brake Lines and Hoses check lines, linkages, chambers, parking and service brake operation.

-- Air System Air System on page 183 - Steps and Grab Handles - Frame Mounted Tanks (Fuel, Diesel Exhaust Fluid, etc) - check underneath the vehicle for signs of fluid leaks.
+- Window and mirrors clean and adjusted? - Tires, wheels and hubs Tires on page 266 Wheels on page 269 - Suspension components check for loose or missing fasteners.
+Check damage to springs or other suspension parts such as cracks, gouges, distortions, bulges or chafing. - Brake lines and hoses check lines, linkages, chambers, parking and service brake operation. - Air system Air System on page 204 - Steps and grab handles. - Frame mounted tanks (fuel, diesel exhaust fluid, etc) check underneath the vehicle for signs of fluid leaks.
 If any are found, correct before operating the vehicle.
 Is the tank fill cap secure?
 Are the tank straps tight?
-Is the strap webbing in place? - Trailer Connections are they secure and the lines clear?
-If they are not being used, are they stored properly?
+Is the strap webbing in place? - Trailer connections are they secure and the lines clear?
+If they are not being used, are they stored

+- properly?
 Is the trailer spare wheel secure and inflated?
-Is the landing gear up and the handle secured? - Fifth Wheel Is the kingpin or the sliding fifth wheel locked?
+Is the landing gear up and the handle secured? - Fifth wheel Is the kingpin or the sliding fifth wheel locked?